 My photography deals more with the light on the landscape than with the landscape itself.
 Light is my subject.
 I especially enjoy working with the light falling through centuries of redwood growth.
 Though I have worked with color, silver (B&W), and platinum processes, my work now is mostly with Carbon Printing…a 19th century non-silver process which yields a very permanent image that has a raised relief.
 It is especially suited to the way I see and work with light in the redwoods.
 I have had the good fortune to photograph throughout the western USA as well as New Zealand and Costa Rica.

-My photographs can also be seen at the Ansel Adams Gallery in Yosemite National Park.
-Several of my carbon prints and platinum prints can be viewed at their website. www.anseladams.com/contemporary/vaughn_hutchins.html
+My photographs can be seen at the Ansel Adams Gallery in Yosemite National Park, and several of my platinum prints can be seen at the following website…once there, click on my name on the left hand side of the page: HSU Art Department Pages